Learner licence demerit points

 What happens if I drive while my driver licence is suspended?

 If you are found driving during your driver licence suspension period, you will be charged with unlicensed driving and you will be required to appear in court.
-If the charge is proven, the court will disqualify you from holding or obtaining a driver licence for six months as well as imposing a fine of up to $4400 or one year imprisonment.
-If you are subsequently found driving while disqualified, the court will disqualify you for a further period of at least two years to a maximum of five years, as well as imposing a fine of up to $6600 or 18 months imprisonment.
+If the charge is proven, the court will disqualify you from holding or obtaining a driver licence for 6 months and may impose a fine of more than $4,800 or 1 year imprisonment.

 What is the effect of a driver licence suspension?